 If a Nevada court demands that you relinquish your firearms pursuant to a restraining order, you have only twenty-four hours to surrender them.
 The order will specify whether to give them to a law enforcement agency, another person, or to sell them.
 Within seventy-two hours, you must provide the court with a receipt of the transfer of the firearms.

-If the court has probable cause to believe that you did not follow the restraining order and surrender your guns, law enforcement may search wherever there is probable cause to believe you have a firearm and seize it.3 Violation of the restraining order is a gross misdemeanor in Nevada, carrying up to 364 days in jail and/or a $2,000 fine.4
+If the court has probable cause to believe that you did not follow the restraining order and surrender your guns, law enforcement may search wherever there is probable cause to believe you have a firearm and seize it.3 Violation of the restraining order is a category B felony carrying 1 to 6 years in Nevada State Prison and maybe $5,000.4

 Have you been arrested for violating a restraining order, Nevada gun crime law or other offenses?
 Phone our Las Vegas firearms offense lawyers at 702-DEFENSE (702-333-3673) to schedule a free consultation with us to discuss your charges.
 Our Las Vegas firearms offense lawyers will argue your side and try to get charges dismissed or pled down to lesser offenses.